dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Pairs of DNS messages are called a Query and a Response.

-# Data Collection Use Cases
+# Data collection use cases

 In an ideal world, it would be optimal to collect full packet captures of all packets going in or out of a name server.
 However, there are several